Network Goal

 Launched in the Fall of 2024, this network is funded for 5 years by the Social Sciences and Humanities Research Council (SSHRC), in partnership with Agriculture and Agri-Food Canada (AAFC).

-Common Ground brings together SSH researchers and agriculture, fisheries, forestry and food systems actors, including civic/community organizations, government, industry organizations, and Indigenous and settler communities, to pursue the following four specific objectives:
+SSH researchers and agriculture, fisheries, forestry and food systems actors, including civic/community organizations, government, industry organizations, and Indigenous and settler communities,

 (1) formalize and coordinate the SSH expertise around sustainable agriculture, fisheries, forestry and food systems such that there is discussion, understanding and, to the extent possible, alignment around shared assumptions, principles, goals, strategies and metrics;